sshniro/zap-docs/source/includes/attack.md

 The [scan](#ascan_scan_api) endpoint runs the active scanner against the given URL and/or Context.
 Optionally, the 'recurse' parameter can be used to scan URLs under the given URL, the parameter 'inScopeOnly' can be used to constrain the scan to URLs that are in scope (ignored if a Context is specified).
 The parameter 'scanPolicyName' allows to specify the scan policy (if none is given it uses the default scan policy).
-The parameters 'method` and 'postData' allow to select a given request in conjunction with the given URL.
+The parameters 'method' and 'postData' allow to select a given request in conjunction with the given URL.

-View advanced settings to configure how to configure the [context](#context_advanced), [scope](#scope_advanced), and scan policy with ZAP APIs.
+View advanced settings to learn, how to configure the [context](#context_advanced), [scope](#scope_advanced), and scan policy with ZAP APIs.

 ### View Status

 The [status](#ascan_status_api) API provides the percentage of scanning done by the active scanner.
-The scan ID returned via starting the spider should be used to query the status of the scanner.
+The scan ID returned via starting the Active Scan should be used to query the status of the scanner.

 ### View Results

-Similar to the passive scan results, the active scan results can be viewed using the same alerts endpoint.
-Alerts which are
+Similar to the passive scan results, the active scan results can be viewed using the same alerts endpoint(s).
+The alerts endpoint(s) will show the consolidated results of Passive and Active Scan.

 ### Stop Active Scanning